 The Glycemic Index of Honey

-In general, it is better for our health and the health of our pets to avoid eating excessive high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolize the sudden surge of glucose into the blood, says the Little Bee House.
+In general, it is better for our health and the health of our dogs to avoid eating excessive high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolize the sudden surge of glucose into the blood, says the Little Bee House.

 The Health Benefits of Giving Honey to Your Dog